thavlik/machine-learning-portfolio/experiments/forrestgump/README.md

 Input BOLD frames are fed to 3D convolutional layers with residual connections.
 A linear output layer then predicts the frame's soft labels.
 [Mean squared error](https://en.wikipedia.org/wiki/Mean_squared_error) is used to calculate multiclass loss.

-The dataset authors provided two alignment derivatives: linear and nonlinear.
+In addition to the unaligned (raw) scans, the dataset authors provided two alignment derivatives: linear and nonlinear.

 ### Experiment Files
 | File                                                                              | Frame Dimensions | Temporal Resolution | Notes